 The Notes are secured by substantially all of the assets of the Company, including placing our bank accounts under a control agreement.
 The Notes initially bore interest at 20% per annum, payable quarterly in cash or in additional principal amount of Notes at the election of the Purchasers.
 In June 2011, the Notes were amended to reduce the interest rate to 6% per annum effective July 1, 2011.
+The Notes mature on May 2, 2021; however, the holders of the Notes may require prepayment of the Notes at any time beginning on or after May 2, 2012, at each holder's option.

-There is no right to convert the Notes to the extent that after giving effect to such conversion, the holder would beneficially own in excess of 9.99% of the Company's outstanding common stock after the conversion.
+There is no right to convert the Notes to the extent that, after giving effect to such conversion, the holder would beneficially own in excess of 9.99% of the Company's outstanding common stock.
 Each holder of the Notes can increase or decrease this beneficial ownership conversion limit by written notice to the Company, which will not be effective until 61 days after delivery of the notice.

-The Company is in compliance with all debt-related covenants at March 31, 2012.
-Upon the occurrence of an event of default, holders of the Notes have the right to require the Company to redeem all or a portion of their Notes.
+The Company is in compliance with all debt-related covenants at June 30, 2012.
+Upon the occurrence of an event of default under the Notes, the holders of the Notes have the right to require the Company to redeem all or a portion of their Notes.

 Pursuant to the Purchase Agreement, the Company agreed to file a registration statement registering the Conversion Shares for resale.
-In May 2011, the Company filed a registration statement on Form S-1 registering these shares for resale; the registration statement was declared effective on July 29, 2011.
+In May 2011, the Company filed a registration statement on Form S-1 registering these shares for resale.
+The registration statement was declared effective on July 29, 2011.
+For the Notes issued in May 2012, the Purchasers have agreed to waive their right to require the Company to register the shares underlying the additional Notes until they provide notice otherwise.

-Concurrent with the approval of the offer and sale of the Notes, the Board of Directors approved the termination of the Company's Preferred Shares Rights Agreement (Rights Agreement), effective immediately prior to the initial closing date.
-Under the Rights Agreement, preferred stock purchase rights were distributed to stockholders of record as of January 2, 2007 and to each person who acquires the company stock thereafter.
-The rights were exercisable only upon the acquisition, or the acquisition of the right to acquire, by a person or group of affiliated or associated persons, of 20% or more (34% for Tang Capital Partners, LP and 30% for Baker Brothers Investments) of the outstanding shares of the company's common stock.
+Concurrent with the approval of the offer and sale of the Notes, our board of directors approved the termination of the Company's Preferred Shares Rights Agreement (Rights Agreement), effective immediately prior to the Purchase Agreement's initial closing date.
+Under the Rights Agreement, preferred stock purchase rights were distributed to stockholders of record as of January 2, 2007 and to each person who acquires the Company's common stock thereafter.
+The rights were exercisable only upon the acquisition, or the acquisition of the right to acquire, by a person or group of affiliated or associated persons, of 20% or more (34% for Tang Capital Partners, LP and 30% for Baker Brothers Investments) of the outstanding shares of the Company's common stock.
 These rights were terminated as a result of the termination of the Rights Agreement.
 The Rights Agreement had not been triggered as of that date.